kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 - MONGODB_URI=mongodb+srv://...
 - MONGODB_DB=test

 Note: The app will start even if MONGODB_URI is not set; health/docs endpoints remain available.
 Mongo connects when properly configured (non-fatal on startup when missing).
-For endpoints that require DB, the server now responds 503 with status=db-not-connected until Mongo is connected.
+For endpoints that require DB, the server responds 503 with status=db-not-connected until Mongo is connected.
 You can check DB readiness via GET /api/db-ready.

 CORS
-- Defaults allow localhost:3000 and the current host:3001 (Swagger UI served by backend).
+- Defaults allow localhost:3000 and the current host:3001 (Swagger UI served by backend)
-- You can set FRONTEND_ORIGIN or CORS_ORIGINS to customize.
+- You can set FRONTEND_ORIGIN or CORS_ORIGINS to customize
-- To allow credentials, set CORS_CREDENTIALS=true (enable only if needed).
+- To allow credentials, set CORS_CREDENTIALS=true (enable only if needed)
-- Emergency development: set CORS_OPEN=true to allow all origins (not for production).
+- Emergency development: set CORS_OPEN=true to allow all origins (not for production)
-- Allowed headers include x-organization-id and x-tenant-id used by tenant-scoped endpoints.
+- Allowed headers include x-organization-id and x-tenant-id used by tenant-scoped endpoints

 Swagger/OpenAPI servers
-- The OpenAPI spec is served dynamically and uses same-origin so Swagger UI calls this backend instance.
+- The OpenAPI spec is served dynamically and uses same-origin so Swagger UI calls this backend instance
 - Endpoints:
   - UI: /api/docs (aliases: /api-docs, /docs)
   - Spec JSON: /api/docs.json (aliases: /openapi.json, /api-docs.json)
-- Additional helper:
-  - GET /api/docs/headers — explains tenant header usage for Try It Out.

 Tenant-scoped requests
-- When Authorization (Bearer JWT) is not provided, send x-organization-id header on tenant-scoped endpoints (e.g., /api/llm-costs).
+- When Authorization (Bearer JWT) is not provided, send x-organization-id header on tenant-scoped endpoints (e.g., /api/llm-costs)
 - Example:
   - curl -H "x-organization-id: org_demo" http://localhost:3001/api/llm-costs

-Health/readiness
-- GET /health → Fast readiness with { status: "ok", db: connected|connecting|disconnected, timestamp }
-- GET /api/health → Same payload; safe for monitoring
-- Health responses include no-store Cache-Control headers.

-Notes on authentication and hashing
-- Uses per-organization orgSalt (v2) with optional environment pepper.
-Legacy v1 hashes are migrated on login.
-- Public auth endpoints:
-  - POST /api/auth/signup
-  - POST /api/auth/login
-  - POST /api/auth/reset-password

-Troubleshooting
+Troubleshooting (ports and proxies)
-- Port already in use (EADDRINUSE):
-  - Another instance might be running.
-A PID file is managed under .tmp/server.<port>.pid.
-- Mongo not connected:
-  - /api/health will reflect db: disconnected; verify MONGODB_URI and MONGODB_DB in .env.
+- EADDRINUSE: Another process is using port 3001.
+Stop the other process or change PORT.
+- EADDRNOTAVAIL: HOST is not available.
+Use HOST=0.0.0.0 (default) or remove HOST.
+- ECONNRESET during startup can be caused by a misconfigured external proxy hitting the backend before it is ready.
+Verify frontend dev proxy points to http://localhost:3001 and that only one backend instance is running.
+- Ensure only the backend uses port 3001 and the frontend uses 3000 to avoid collisions.

 Resource-constrained environments
+- To reduce memory usage, scripts set NODE_OPTIONS=--max_old_space_size=256 by default
-- If the dev process exits early under low memory, the scripts already set NODE_OPTIONS=--max_old_space_size=256.
-You can lower PORT conflicts and memory further as:
+- You can lower further or change the port:
   - PORT=3011 npm run dev
   - NODE_OPTIONS=--max_old_space_size=192 npm run dev
-- Nodemon is configured to use legacyWatch and a 2s delay to reduce filesystem pressure.
-You can disable watch hot-reload completely:
+- Nodemon uses legacyWatch and a 2s delay to reduce filesystem pressure.
+To disable watch hot-reload:
   - npm run dev:express

+LLM costs user enrichment
+- The GET /api/llm-costs endpoint enriches each users[] entry by joining users[].user_id to users._id (stored as string UUID) and attaches the matched document as users[].user (null when not found)